dxc-technology/halstack-react/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Added/updated documentation to `/website` as needed.
 - [ ] Added/updated tests as needed.

+**Purpose**
+A clear description of the purpose of the change.
+Applicable in case this change is not linked to an issue.

 **Description**
 A clear and concise description of the change.